-The popular doughnut pop-up Beyond Amazing Donuts (B.A.D for short) is getting a permanent home in Montford this summer.
+The popular doughnut pop-up Beyond Amazing Donuts (B.A.D for short) will open its permanent home off of Montford Drive on Saturday, July 29.

 Why it matters: B.A.D’s brick-and-mortar has been a long time coming and highly anticipated.
 Its owner and chef, Jasmine “Jazz” Macon, was the former pastry chef at Leah & Louise.